LinuxBozo/jsonresume-theme-kendall/README.md

 If you want to keep your resume mobile-friendly, please limit the number of profiles to 10, please.
 No one should have over 10 profiles on their resume anyway.

-Every section is optional also.
-If per se, you do not include the publications array in your resume.json, no publications section will appear.
+Every section is optional.
+If you do not include the publications array in your resume.json, no publications section will appear.

 If you find any other problems with this theme in specified, do feel free to leave an issue.
 Thanks.